20 Things You Should Never Leave in Your Car During Winter

 A Gas Tank on Low

 To help keep your fuel lines from freezing, keep your tank more than half full during the winter.
 You can also use a fuel-line antifreeze to keep lines from freezing over during extremely cold spells.
-Never do these 10 things when pumping gas.

 Not only can electronics be stolen if left in a vehicle, but items such as laptops and tablets don’t like extreme temperatures.
 The cold can affect the device’s battery life and damage processors.
 In addition, if you have personal information stored on your device, identity theft can become an issue if stolen.